Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Background

 \subsection{Can LLMs Understand Charts without Visual Input?}

-To explore whether there is a more effective textual format for representing visual information than data tables, we propose using code.
+To explore whether there is a more effective textual format for representing visual information than data tables, we propose using \textbf{code}.
 By precisely encoding chart structures and details, the code may serve as an ideal bridge between modalities.
 We design an experiment to test this hypothesis.

-We collect 25 complex charts, along with their corresponding data tables and code, from recent research papers by graduate students in the college.
+We first collect 25 complex charts, along with their corresponding data tables and code, from authentic research papers.
 These charts often feature multiple or overlay plots and dense data groups, with the code averaging over 100 lines.
-Such content is unlikely to be included in the training data of current models.
 For each sample, GPT-4o receives three types of input—table, code, and chart images—to generate a challenging Q\&A pair.
-In total, 75 pairs are created, randomly shuffled, and then presented to three annotators for blind evaluation.
+In total, 75 pairs are created, randomly shuffled, and then presented to annotators for blind evaluation.
 The annotators are asked to rate each pair on accuracy, reasoning complexity, and visual reference, using a scale of 1 (low) to 3 (high).

 The results in Table \ref{tab:user} indicate that both text-based inputs outperform visual chart input in the first two aspects, with code scoring 2.60 in accuracy (vs. 1.91) and 2.56 in reasoning complexity (vs. 1.53).
 As expected, table input has the lowest visual reference score (1.19), while chart input scores highest in this (2.36), confirming the ability of MLLMs to directly interpret visual information.
-Surprisingly, the code achieves a relatively high visual reference score (2.15) even without image input.
-It suggests that code has the potential to translate visual charts into textual representations.
+Surprisingly, despite the absence of visual input to the model, the code achieves a relatively high visual reference score (2.15), highlighting its potential to translate chart images into textual representations.